benbenfan/fan-mail/README.md

 # fan-mail
 You have to start the server but then you can choose the mobile or web client to chat with.
+Follow the Install/Launch Sequences to run each component.
+Each setup component is for personal reminders.

 ## Server
 ### Install/Launch